 If you want to learn more about our multisensory maths program, you can check out

 how it works here.

-We also have specific training for parents, providing easy and simple techniques that can be used straight away when teaching maths at home - even if you've had no prior experience (we've had excellent feedback on these session!).
+We also have specific training for teachers, learning support officers, intervention specialists and parents, providing easy and simple techniques that can be used straight away when teaching maths at home - even if you've had no prior experience (we've had excellent feedback on these session!).

 See the upcoming dates below:

 Multisensory Maths Training for Parents